dmwyatt/schemafunc/README.md

 * In my experience, writing a Python function is more ergonomic, natural, and less error-prone than writing a JSON schema by hand.
-Even if you were to use `pydantic` and create a model that models the expected schema, I still find that it's not a great mental model to map from a `BaseModel` to a function signature.
+Even if you were to use `pydantic` and create a model that models the expected schema, I still find that it's not a great mental model to map from a `BaseModel` to the type of "tool call" that OpenAI and others expect.

 ## Key features